cameronbarker/rails-template/README.md

-# ruby-snippets
+# Cameron's Rails Template
-A place to make it easier to build at some point
+A place to make it easier to build when you have an itch to jump in.

-`rails new APP_NAME -d postgresql -T -m https://raw.githubusercontent.com/cameronbarker/ruby-snippets/main/kitchen_sink.rb`
+`rails new APP_NAME -T -d postgresql -m https://raw.githubusercontent.com/cameronbarker/ruby-snippets/main/raw.rb`

+## Testing

+`rails new TestGenerator -T -C -J -d postgresql -m /Users/cameronbarker/Projects/ruby-snippets/raw.rb`